-Waterdrop, another relatively new name in the scene of water filtration systems, brings several fantastic features in their flagship product: the 320-Gallon Ultra Filtration System.
-As its name implies, this water filter can go through 320 gallons before having to be changed—which, for the average user, will last most of one full year.
+Waterdrop, another relatively new name in water filtration systems, brings several fantastic features in their flagship product: the 320-Gallon Ultra Filtration System.
+As its name implies, this faucet water filter can go through 320 gallons before having to be changed—which, for the average user, will last most of one full year.

-The amount of quality and longevity this represents is staggering.
-You’d think that—with the amount of savings this would net you in unneeded filter replacements—you’d be expected to pay much more for this product!
+The longevity this represents is staggering.
+You’d think that with the amount of savings this faucet mount filter would net you in unnecessary filter replacements you’d be expected to pay much more for this product!
 However, this isn’t the case.
-This incredibly long-lasting product is yours for the same price as many of its shorter-wear competitors.
+This incredibly long-lasting filter is yours for the same price as many of its shorter-wear competitors.

-This filtration system was the very first to innovate and practically use the UltraFiltration system, a system of filtering water which measures its pore size in microns—which are magnitudes smaller than the pore sizes of similarly priced models.
-This product gets rid of 99% of the chlorine in water, is ten times more absorptive than usual carbon filters, and gives you water that isn’t just clean and tasty—it’s downright silky.
+This faucet mount filter was the very first to innovate and practically use the UltraFiltration system, a system of filtering water which measures its pore size in microns—which are magnitudes smaller than the pore sizes of similarly priced models.
+This water filter system gets rid of 99% of the chlorine in water, is ten times more absorptive than usual carbon filters, and gives you water that isn’t just clean and tasty—it’s downright silky.